rgyoung6/DBTCShiny/README.md

 # Description

-This repository contains the DBTCShiny package located at rgyoung6/DBTCShiny.
-The Dada-BLAST-Taxon Assign-Condense Shiny package contains the foundational DBTC functions (able to be run through the command line) which have been wrapped in a Shiny application for easy user interface.
+This repository contains the DBTCShiny package located at [rgyoung6/DBTCShiny](https://github.com/rgyoung6/DBTCShiny) .
+The Dada-BLAST-Taxon Assign-Condense Shiny package contains the foundational [DBTC](https://github.com/rgyoung6/DBTC) functions (able to be run through the command line) which have been wrapped in a Shiny application for easy user interface.
 The DBTC functions have four main outcomes...

   - Fastq file processing using Dada in R
   - Using the Basic Local Alignment Search Tool (BLAST) amplicon sequence variants (ASV) can be searched against local NCBI or custom libraries